crwr45/sql-numerics/Investigations.md

 ```

 ### Data Behaviour
-After inserting the data (multiple row insertions are not nice in Oracle), the table looks like this:
+After inserting the data (elided since multiple row insertions are not nice in Oracle), the table looks like this:
 ```sql

 SQL> SELECT * FROM numeric_test;